mirasvit/module-blog/README.md

 *(2016-04-12)*

 #### Improvements
-* Ablity to enable/disable AddThis sharing buttons in configuration
+* Ability to enable/disable AddThis sharing buttons in configuration

 #### Fixed
 * Fixed an issue with wrong posts in recent widget